SlightlyDarkerBlackOne/Text-Darkness/Assets/Dark Corridors/Dark Corridors/First room/Pockets/Right pocket.md

 Check right pocket, Empty right pocket, Take small object, Take small object in pocket

 "result":

-"From the right pocket you take out a small metal object.
-“I know what this is.
-My ==military lighter==. **==SFX: using a lighter==** That’s not working...
+"From the right pocket you take out a small metal object."

+"“I know what this is.
+My ==military lighter==.""

+**==SFX: using a lighter==**

+""That’s not working...
 It’s wet.
 I can’t use it.
 It won’t work until it dries off.""

 "event": If not introduced, introduce inventory mechanic